dcoker/biscuit/README.md

 Note: IAM Policies are global entities, whereas KMS Keys are unique per region.
 Thus if you have a 3-region configuration, any IAM Policies that explicitly grant access to KMS Keys will need to list all 3 region-specific key ARNs.

+Biscuit does not manage IAM Policies for you.

 If you wish to disallow IAM Policies from controlling access to your keys, you can do so by passing `--disable-iam-policies` to `kms init`.
 When IAM